 Based on the findings of the baseline research, an e-procurement solution was designed, which could then be implemented and evaluated.
-The strategic objectives for developing the application were to:
+The strategic objectives

-- provide small-scale retailers (users) with a simple, easy-to-use, context-aware mobile e-procurement application that could be used to remotely place stock orders; - ease challenges small-scale retailers face during the stock ordering; and - enhance efficiency of supply of necessities to the entire community, and consequently improve the socio-economic status of the community.
+- provide small-scale retailers (users) with a simple, easy-to-use, context-aware mobile e-procurement application that could be used to remotely place stock orders: - ease challenges small-scale retailers face during the stock ordering; and - enhance efficiency of supply of necessities to the entire community, and consequently improve the socio-economic status of the community.